Jose Garcia Player Props: Reds vs. Rays

-After going 1-for-4 with a double and an RBI in his last game, Jose Garcia and the Cincinnati Reds take on the Tampa Bay Rays (who will hand the ball to Taj Bradley) at 6:40 PM ET on Tuesday.
+Jose Garcia -- batting .241 with two doubles, a home run, four walks and seven RBI in his past 10 games -- will be in action for the Cincinnati Reds versus the Tampa Bay Rays, with Drew Rasmussen on the hill, on April 19 at 12:35 PM ET.

-In his most recent game, he went 1-for-4 with a double and an RBI against the Rays.
+In his previous game, he went 1-for-4 with a double and an RBI against the Rays.

 Jose Garcia Game Info & Props vs. the Rays